 - Benefits for family members in the event of a workplace death

 - Travel costs for medical attention and rehabilitation

 How do I know if my type of injury on the job qualifies for workers’ compensation?

 Whatever the nature of the injury or illness, if it happened on the job, it will most likely be covered by workers’ compensation.
 It’s important to remember that your employer does not need to be at fault for creating unsafe conditions or allowing dangerous behavior.
 You could receive benefits even if the accident occurred without any discernible cause.
 However, employers and insurance companies have been known to deny legitimate claims unjustly.

 Getting injured in a workplace accident can put you in financial distress.
 Not only do you have to deal with personal pain and suffering, but you have to handle new expenses like hospital fees.
 Additionally, many medical conditions can make it impossible to return to your job.
-In many injury cases, while your bills go up, your income goes down.
+In many injury cases, your income decreases while your bills go up.
 However, there is a safety net in place for a great number of workers.

-If you have been injured on the job or have become ill due to workplace conditions, you may be entitled to workers’ compensation benefits.
+If you have been injured or become ill due to workplace conditions, you may be entitled to workers’ compensation benefits.
 The skilled workers’ compensation attorneys at Robert Wilson & Associates understand the importance of these benefits.
-Many injured employees rely heavily on workers’ compensation to cover their otherwise unaffordable medical bills and to supplement income while they recover.
+Many injured employees rely heavily on workers’ compensation to cover their otherwise unaffordable medical bills and supplement income while recovering.
 Our attorneys want to make sure you get the benefits you deserve.
 Call us today at (612) 334-3444 to speak with a dedicated legal professional to learn exactly how we can help you secure the compensation you need to handle the costs of your workplace injury.